michal-harish/drift/README.md

+working name: AIM
-working name: AIM, candidate name: DRIFT
+candidate name: DRIFT
+the next best alternative for the basic use case: HBase

 Fast sequential processing of keyed data windows - a conceptual child of Cassandra, Spark and Kafka